-It might look like an easy activity, but it packs a whole lot of learning.
+It might look like an easy Christmas activity, but it packs a whole lot of learning.

 After my son had finished scooping and transferring (he went back and forth 3 times), he turned this into a jingle bells water play activity.

-One of my favorite things about kids activities is how they can change and transform, and become little invitations to play for the child.
+One of my favorite things about good kid activities is how they can change and transform, and become little invitations to play for the child.

-Let the child take the reigns of the activity – let them transform it into their play.
+Let the child take the reins of the activity – let them transform it into their play.